Back to Learning CenterBeginner Guide

 Who Needs CMMC Certification?

-If your organization handles DoD contracts or is part of the Defense Industrial Base (DIB) supply chain, you likely need CMMC certification.
+If your organization handles DoD contracts or is part of the Defense Industrial Base (DIB) supply chain, you are likely subject to CMMC requirements.
 This includes:

 • Prime contractors — Companies that contract directly with the DoD